100 percent real flour points out that most people use a fake which masquerades as the genuine article to bake their

 Can you have your bread and eat it?
-Yes, sirree, but you will need a mill and have to spend five-minutes every day preparing the dough for the best-tasting loaf in the world.
-Have a salad and some fruit with it; sprinkle on some freshly ground nuts and seeds.
-Take a few short walks and you'll never have to diet again; simple.
+Yes, sirree, but you will need a mill and have to spend five-minutes every day preparing the dough for the best tasting loaf in the world.
+Have a salad and some fruit with it; sprinkle on some freshly-ground nuts and seeds.
+Regularly take a few short walks and you'll never have to diet again; period.

-For me, it is Hobson's choice; there is no other way; bread made from 100 percent real flour or nothing.
+For me, it is Hobson's choice.
+There is no other way; bread made from 100 percent real flour or nothing.

 One other little joy is that butter is back; it simply completes a slice of sourdough bread made from 100 percent real flour.
 You really have no need of the jams, jellies and processed meats that are required to make the stuff that tastes like cardboard palatable.

 This is a lot more than just a slice of bread and butter; it's sourdough made with 100 percent real flour.
-The taste is unbelievable, and the nutrition even better; it's real food.
+The taste is unbelievable and the nutrition even better; it's real food.
 One need have no fear of carbs like this even if you are on a ketogenic diet.